How the nature website scaled its business with 6-second mobile preroll ads and A/B testing

 To support viewer engagement, Roaring Earth invested heavily in an advertising approach that prioritized user experience.

 Roaring Earth A/B tested more than 1,000 videos, comparing factors like ad length, user reactions, and rate of viewer return.
-It looked at, for example, the efficacy of running two 6-second ads vs. one 15-second ad.
+For example, they looked at the efficacy of running 10-second (or shorter) ads vs. 15-second (or longer) ads.
 Over the course of a few weeks, it amassed a data set that revealed some consistent results.

 Less is more